Skip to main content

 Copyright ©1995-2018 by The Writing Lab & The OWL at Purdue and Purdue University.
 All rights reserved.
 This material may not be published, reproduced, broadcast, rewritten, or redistributed without permission.
 Use of this site constitutes acceptance of our terms and conditions of fair use.

 When creating a research poster, it is important to consider the various contexts related to the presentation of your information.
-Message, medium, and materiality are three central components that come together to form the context for your research poster.
+Make sure you have a message, medium, and materiality in mind when creating your research poster.
+This will provide the reader context within your content.
 Some questions you may take into consideration while constructing your research poster are outlined below:

 Message